Minimizing $f$-Divergences by Interpolating Velocity Fields: Experiments

 One slight issue is that we do not have labels in the target domain but performing WGF requires joint samples $(X,Y)$.
-To solve this, we adopt the same approach used in \citet{courty2017joint}, replacing $y_p$ with a proxy $\hat{g}(\boldx_p)$, where $\hat{g}$ is a prediction function trained to minimize an empirical transportation cost (See Section 2.2 in \citet{courty2017joint}).
+To solve this, we adopt the same approach used in \citet{courty2017joint}, replacing $y_p$ with a proxy $\hat{g}(\boldx_p)$, where $\hat{g}$ is a prediction function trained to minimize an empirical transportation cost (See Section 2.2 in \citet{courty2017joint})\footnote{If we know some labels $y_p$ from the target domain, instead of using the proxy $\hat{g}(\boldx_p)$, we can use pairs ${(\boldx_p, y_p)}$ to align the source and target samples.}.
 We demonstrate our approach in a toy example, in Figure \ref{fig:wgfda}.

 Table \ref{tab:domain_transfer} compares the performance of adapted classifiers on a real-world 10-class classification dataset named ``office-caltech-10'', where images of the same objects are taken from four different domains (amazon, caltech, dslr and webcam).
-We reduce the dimensionality by projecting all samples to the a 100-dimensional subspace using PCA.
-We compare the performance of the \textbf{base} (the source RBF kernel SVM classifier), the Joint Distribution Optimal Transport \citep{courty2017joint} (\textbf{jdot}), $\hat{g}$ in the last iteration of WGF (\textbf{wgf}) and an RBF kernel SVM re-trained on the transported source sample $\{(\boldx_{T}, y)\}$ (\textbf{wgf-svm}).
+We reduce the dimensionality by projecting all samples to a 100-dimensional subspace using PCA.
+We compare the performance of the \textbf{base} (the source RBF kernel SVM classifier), the Joint Distribution Optimal Transport \citep{courty2017joint} (\textbf{JDOT}), an RBF kernel SVM trained on the WGF transported source samples $\{(\boldx_{T}, y_q)\}$ (\textbf{WGF}) and an SVM trained on MMDFlow \citep{hagemann2024posterior} transported source samples (\textbf{MMD}).
 The classification accuracy on the entire target sets are reported.
 It can be seen that in some cases, reusing the source classifiers in the target domain does lead to catastrophic results (e.g. amazon to dslr, caltech to dslr).
-However, by using any joint distribution based domain adaptation, we can avoid such performance decline.
-It can also be seen that the classifier $\hat{g}$ in the last WGF iteration already achieves significant improvement comparing to \textbf{jdot}.
-The SVM retrained on the transported source samples can elevate the performance even more.
+However, we can avoid such performance decline by using any joint distribution-based domain adaptation.
+It can be seen that both \textbf{WGF} and \textbf{MMD} achieve superior performance compared to \textbf{JDOT} while \textbf{WGF} has the best performance in most adaptation cases.